duerig/xml-signer/README.md

 browser's popup blocker may interfere.

 Parameters:

-- id: An opaque string, usually the URN of the tool
+- *id:* An opaque string, usually the URN of the tool
-- cert: PEM-encoded certificate of the tool.
+- *cert:* PEM-encoded certificate of the tool.
 Should be valid for any authority your tool needs to establish trust with.
-- callback: This method will be invoked with a string containing the XML GENI credential.
+- *callback:* This method will be invoked with a string containing the XML GENI credential.
 There is no timeout and this method may never be called if the user closes the authorization window.

 Returns: Nothing

-==Member Authority API==
+## Member Authority API ##

 Member Authorities may optionally present a web interface that lets the user pass their certificate to the GENI Authorization Tool.
 If